dafny-lang/dafny/Test/tutorial/ImpVerifiedCompiler/README.md

 ## Dafny: a functional programming language

 The Dafny programming language contains a functional core with datatypes, pattern-matching, functions as values, and parametric polymorphism.

-* Call-by-value semantics
-* Rank-1 polymorphism, but not with HM inference
+It has Call-by-value semantics and Rank-1 polymorphism, but not with HM inference

 | File   | New concepts | Notes    |
 | ------ | ------------ | -------- |